(Un)distorted stabilisers in the handlebody group: Primitive and Annulus Stabilisers

 Observe that there is an arc $a$ as above, so that $Y\setminus a$ is homotopy equivalent to the splitting surface $S$.
 Hence, the stabiliser of this arc $a$ in $\mathcal{H}(V)\cap\Mcg(Y)$ is equal to (the image of) $\mathcal{H}(S)$.

 To prove the lemma, it therefore suffices to show that $\Gamma_0$ acts transitively on the vertex set of $\mathcal{A}$.
-To this end, first consider two arcs $a, a'$ joined by an edge.
+To this end, first consider two arcs $a, a'$ corresponding to adjacent vertices of $\mathcal{A}$.
 Then the concatenation $l=a^{-1}*a'$ is a loop joining $p_-$ to itself, and furthermore it defines an embedded meridian in $Y$.
-Hence, the push about $l$ is an element of the handlebody group (it is an annular twist).
-Furthermore, we have Hence, to prove the claim, it suffices to show that $\mathcal{A}$ is connected.
+Hence, the push $P(l)$ about $l$ is an element of the handlebody group (it is an annular twist).
+Furthermore, we have

+Hence, to prove the claim, it suffices to show that $\mathcal{A}$ is connected.
 This follows from a standard surgery argument: suppose $a, a'$ are any two arcs representing vertices that are not disjoint.
 Since they both define meridians on $\partial V$, there is a wave $w\subset a'$.
 A suitable surgery $a_w$ then intersects $Y$ in an arc still connecting $p_-$ to $p_+$, which is otherwise disjoint from $a$, and intersects $a'$ in strictly fewer points. \end{proof}